JuliaLang/julia/doc/manual/types.rst

 More fine-grained control over display of ``Polar`` objects is possible.
-In particular, sometimes one wants both a verbose multi-line printing format, used for displaying an single object in the REPL and other interactive environments, and also a more compact single-line format used for :func:`print` or for displaying the object as part of another object (e.g. in an array).
+In particular, sometimes one wants both a verbose multi-line printing format, used for displaying a single object in the REPL and other interactive environments, and also a more compact single-line format used for :func:`print` or for displaying the object as part of another object (e.g. in an array).
 Although by default the ``show(io, z)`` function is called in both cases,